krother/Python3_Reference/if.md

     else:
         studies = '-- not registered yet --'

 ## Code blocks

-After an `for` or `if` statement, all indented commands are treated as a code block, and are executed in the context of the condition.
+After an `if` statement, all indented commands are treated as a code block, and are executed in the context of the condition.

 The next unindented command is executed in any case.

 ## Comparison operators

 An `if` expression may contain comparison operators like:

     a == b